baharehfakhriyeh/things-organizer/README.md

 - **Spring MVC**: To handle HTTP requests and implement web services.
 - **Spring Data JPA**: For SQL Server integration and managing the Things and Containers.
 - **Spring Data MongoDB**: To manage the storage of Contents in MongoDB.
-- **Spring Cloud**: (If applicable) For building and deploying microservices or cloud-based applications.
+- **Spring Cloud**: for developing microservices, utilized Naming-server, config-server, api-gateway and Feign .
 - **Docker**: To containerize the application, making it easy to deploy and manage.
 - **SQL Server**: For relational data storage, handling Things and Containers.
 - **MongoDB**: NoSQL database used for storing flexible, schema-less Content data.